SecurityFTW/cs-suite/README.md

 sudo python setup.py
 ```

-Note - Generate a set of ReadOnly AWS keys which the tool will ask to finish the installation process.
+Note - Generate a set of ReadOnly AWS keyswhich the tool will ask to finish the installation process.
+For GCP, setup google cloud SDK.

 ### Running cs-suite